Welcome to Roger's Spectravideo page !

 400NOK.
 I was very proud about this :-)

 I also made a lot of other programs.
-A music composer, a pretty
+A music composer and a

 advanced drawing program with integrated LOGO language.

 The 16k limmitation of the SV-318 made me upgrade to the SV-328